24

 ).astype(int)

-return flattened_indeces
+return flattened_indices

-def int_to_grid_index(self, int_indices) -> np.ndarray:
+def int_to_grid_index(self, int_indices: np.ndarray) -> np.ndarray:

 int_indices = np.asarray(int_indices)